-Nursing home residents do not automatically have to sell their homes in order to qualify for Medicaid, but that doesn't mean the house is completely protected.
-The state will likely put a lien on the house while the resident is living and attempt to recover the property after the resident has passed away.
+Nursing home residents do not automatically have to sell their homes to qualify for Medicaid.
+However, that does not necessarily mean the house is completely safe from estate recovery.
+The state will likely put a lien on the house while the resident is living and then attempt to recover the property after the resident has passed away.

-Medicaid will not count a nursing home resident's home as an asset when determining eligibility for Medicaid as long as the resident intends to return home (in some states, the nursing home resident must prove a likelihood of returning home).
-In addition, the resident's equity interest in the home must be less than $595,000, with the states having the option of raising this limit to $893,000 (figures are adjusted annually for inflation; these are for 2020).
+Medicaid will not count a nursing home resident's home as an asset when determining whether they are eligible for Medicaid if the resident intends to return home.
+(In some states, the nursing home resident must prove a likelihood of returning home.)
+In addition, the resident's equity interest in the home must be less than $1,071,000 in 2024.
+The federal government adjusts these figures for inflation on an annual basis.

-While the house may not need to be sold in order to qualify for Medicaid, state Medicaid agencies will likely place a lien on any real estate owned by a Medicaid beneficiary during his or her life.
-The state cannot impose a lien if a spouse, a disabled or blind child, a child under age 21, or a sibling with an equity interest in the house is living in the house.
+While the house may not need to be sold to qualify a Medicaid applicant for benefits, state Medicaid agencies will likely place a lien on any real estate owned by a Medicaid recipient during their lifetime.
+The state can't impose a lien if a spouse, a disabled or blind child, a child under age 21, or a sibling with an equity interest in the house is living in the house.

-Even if the state did not place a lien on the home during the Medicaid beneficiary's life, the home may still be subject to estate recovery after the Medicaid recipient’s death, again depending on the state.
+Even if the state did not place a lien on the home during the Medicaid recipient's life, the home may still be subject to estate recovery after their Medicaid recipient’s death.
+Again, this can depend on the state where the recipient lived.

-There are steps you can take to protect your home.
-Contact your attorney to learn more.
-To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+You can take steps to protect your home.
+Contact an elder law attorney near you to learn more.

 For additional information, check out the following articles: